exoplatform/exo-documentation/docs/PersonalApplications.rst

 .. note:: When an administrator sets some applications as default, they also appear in your applications
           center drawer.

-When you click on an application icon it will open in the same tab of it is an eXo application, otherwise, it will open in a new tab.
+When you click on an application icon it will open in the same tab of it is an eXo Platform, otherwise, it will open in a new tab.

  .. _Managing-Connections: